OpenAI-compatibility¶

-UbiOps provides functionality to interface with deployments using the OpenAI format, allowing for easier integrations with frameworks that use this protocol.
-You can make use of the OpenAI format for deployments with a plain
+UbiOps provides functionality to interface with deployments and pipelines using the OpenAI format, allowing for easier integrations with frameworks that use this protocol.

 OpenAI API Reference